Tom, our daughter Melissa and Jennifer Ish

 As progress and wide reception of the publication has taken it to all 50 states and 35 foreign countries (so far), Tom has been able to download the record keeping to an accountant as well as some of the promotions to a marketing assistant and various distributors.
 The circulation details have also been transferred from Jennifer's shoulders to a magazine fulfillment company in Southern California.

 But there is still much planning, promotion, editing, proofing, and design work that must happen every quarter.
 Photos are submitted by free-lance photographers from all over the country (and even some from overseas) to accompany stories that have been assigned or have been submitted by free-lance writers.
 Great attention is given to every detail to see that about 1,300 items on a checklist are covered for each edition.
 Working as a team, even six-year-old Melissa gets involved in selecting the cover photo and color which augments her homeschooling.

-Then the stories and photos are transported on disk to Sacramento, California, where final preparations are made for the press.
+Then the stories and photos sent to Denver, Colorado where final preparations are made for the press.
 After final proofing and printing on large 4-color presses, the publication is run through the bindery and shipped off to the mailing house where our mailing list has been sent by the fulfillment company.
 Within days, subscribers are reading about the wonders of Creation and sharing the blessings with others.